 Selecting Workflow, Manual Enrollment, or Device Enrollment

 Macs can be set up using Workflows, User Approved MDM (UAMDM), and Device Enrollment, or a combination of the methods.
-Selecting which method depends on the requirements of the organization.
+Selecting which method to use depends on the requirements of the organization.

 MDM enrollment works well in environments where initial configuration is done by the person who will be using the Mac.
 This can be a remote employee who enrolls the Mac manually into MDM or an employee who receives the Mac shipped directly to them and is enrolled in the Setup Assistant.